svendahlstrand/10-print-game-boy/10-pretty.md

 ### `random` subroutine

-Returns a random 8-bit number in register `a`.
+Returns a random 8-bit number in the register `a`.

 | Registers | Comments                         |
 | --------- | -------------------------------- |